uccser/cs-unplugged/docs/source/author/topics.rst

 .. note::

   When including a curriculum area in another configuration file, adding a child curriculum area will automatically add the parent curriculum area, you do not need to specify this manually.
-For example, adding "maths-geometry" means that "maths" is automatically included.
+For example, adding "geometry" means that "maths" is automatically included.